 We have used the Twenty Twenty theme in all of the following examples.
 So, this is what you will see when you inspect the home page of a website using the Twenty Twenty theme:

-From the above screenshot, the home page’s unique identifier is the “home” class.
+In the screenshot above, the home page’s unique identifier is the “home” class.
 Therefore, if you want to apply some CSS rules only to the home page, use this class in your selectors.

 For example, we want to apply style to the logo only on the home page.
-Then, besides the home class, we also need the logo image selector.
+In addition to the home class, we also need a logo image selector.
 Again, this can be obtained from the browser inspector tool.

 In this case, we’ll use the “custom logo” class to apply our style to the logo.
-Now, let’s put them together with the class that grabbed on the previous step.
+Now, let’s combine them with the class from the previous step.
 Finally, we can apply our script only on the home page using the following CSS selector:

 .home .custom-logo{ /*your CSS here */}